Constitution of the Autonomous Republic of Crimea: Drafting of a new constitution

 In May 1994, the Crimean parliament voted to restore the May 1992 Constitution.
 In September 1994, President of Crimea Yuriy Meshkov and parliament decided to write a new constitution.
 On 17 March 1995, the Verkhovna Rada abolished the May 1992 Constitution and the post of President of Crimea.
 From June until September 1995, Ukrainian President Leonid Kuchma governed Crimea under a direct presidential administration decree.
 In October 1995, the Crimean parliament adopted a new Constitution which was not recognized by the Ukrainian national authorities until April 1996 when significant amendments were suggested.
 A fifth draft law of the October 1995 constitution was ratified on 21 October 1998 at the second session of the Crimean Verkhovna Rada (parliament).
 The Verkhovna Rada confirmed this constitution on 23 December 1998.
 (Article 135 of the Ukrainian Constitution provides that the Crimean Constitution must be approved by the Ukrainian parliament.)
 It came into effect on 12 January 1999.

-During the Crimean Crisis, the Crimean authority repealed the 1998 Crimean Constitution after the 2014 Crimean status referendum.
+During the annexation of Crimea by the Russian Federation, the Crimean authority repealed the 1998 Crimean Constitution after the 2014 Crimean status referendum.